leangjia/blender_docs/manual/scene_layout/object/properties/relations.rst

 *********

 Parent
-   The object the the selected object is parented too.
+   The object the selected object is parented too.
 Parent Type
    The type of parenting used.
 See :doc:`parenting </scene_layout/object/editing/parent>` for information on the different types.